 Daily processes conducted by management should include internal controls to prevent fraud and controls for detecting fraud.
 The organization should never consider fraud controls as an afterthought.
 To enhance preventing and detecting fraud in the organization, the fraud control program should also include awareness training for managers.
 The best control environment is robust and includes a variety of controls to reduce losses to fraud.

-According to the ACFE 2014 Report to the Nation on Occupational Fraud and Abuse, a typical organization loses 5% of its annual revenue each year due to employee fraud.
+According to the ACFE 2020 Report to the Nation on Occupational Fraud and Abuse, a typical organization loses 5% of its annual revenue each year due to employee fraud.
 Most common frauds include asset misappropriation (theft of cash, data, and property), corruption, and financial statement fraud schemes (deliberate misstatement, misrepresentation, or omission of financial statement data).

 Segregation of Duties

 The Institute of Internal Auditors (IIA) describes the basic idea underlying segregation of duties as “no employee or group of employees should be in a position both to perpetrate and to conceal errors or fraud in the normal course of their duties.”
 That is, the work of one individual should be either independent of, or serves to check on, the work of another.
-The IIA classifies an employee’s duties into three categories: 1) Custody of Assets 2) Authorization/Approval of related transactions affecting those assets and 3) Recording and reporting of related transactions.
+The IIA classifies an employee’s duties into three categories: 1) Custody of Assets, 2) Authorization/Approval of related transactions affecting those assets, and 3) Recording and reporting related transactions.